 While nobody looks forward to filing an auto claim or having to go through the claims process, purchasing at least the minimum coverage required in your state can turn out to be a valuable investment.
 But since there are so many car insurance companies out there, do your best to research different rates and compare quotes between providers to find the insurance that best suits what you need.

-For the quickest and most efficient way of finding the best rates, use a car insurance comparison site.
+For the quickest and most efficient way of finding the most affordable rates, use one of the best car insurance comparison sites.
 This will take the hassle out of searching through different insurance products and spending a lot of time to find your answers.